apache/flink/docs/getting-started/walkthroughs/datastream_api.zh.md

 The stream contains transactions from a large number of users; however, fraud occurs on a per-account basis.
 To detect fraud, you must ensure that the same instance of the fraud detector processes every event for a given account.

 Streams can be partitioned using `DataStream#keyBy` to ensure that the same physical operator processes all records for a particular key.
+The call to `process()` adds an operator that applies a function to each partitioned element in the stream.
-It is common to say the operator immediatly after a `keyBy` is executed within a _keyed context_.
+It is common to say the operator immediatly after a `keyBy`, in this case `FraudDetector`, is executed within a _keyed context_.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">